DanielBMarkham/Info-Ops/manuscript/chapter21.md

 Don't you feel bad?
 Some times I don't know why I put up with you.

 Next let's generalize a little bit based on what we've learned before we attack some more advanced single-team topics at the end of this section.

+{blurb, class: information}

+### Did you get it?

+We continued our example by putting it in a Scrum environment and doing all the work to start cranking out stuff.
+We even learned how we can take any information we have to write down for analysis and use it in other places without having to re-type things.

+{/blurb}